Richard R. Peabody: Service in World War I

 Less than a year after Peabody returned from the Mexican Revolution, he re-enlisted during the summer of 1917 and began training at the Officers Training Camp at Plattsburgh, New York, where he was commissioned as a Second Lieutenant in the 15th Field Artillery, 2nd Division, American Expeditionary Force.
 Bill Wilson who would later found Alcoholics Anonymous trained at the same camp that summer and was commissioned a Second Lieutenant in Battery C of the 66th Coastal Artillery.
 Their lives would intersect again in the 1930s when both would become involved in treating alcoholism.
 On August 12, 1917, Richard and Polly had a daughter, Poleen Wheatland (also nicknamed "Polly").
 A week and a half after Polly was born, her mother took her to see her father off to war in France.
 Mother and daughter moved in with Polly Peabody's mother in Windward, Massachusetts.
 In the fall of 1917 she moved in with her in-laws at their home in Danvers, Massachusetts.

 In the middle of 1921, Dick Peabody suddenly returned home from France to his new station in Columbia, South Carolina.
 He summoned his wife to meet him, and she borrowed money from her children's nurse and her uncle for the train fare to Columbia.
-They made love and slept the night in a slit trench because all the hotels were full.
+They had sex and slept the night in a slit trench because all the hotels were full.
 Polly found an apartment and moved her children and the nurse down to Columbia.
 When the war ended in November, Dick was left to live off a family allowance.
 After life as a captain in the artillery, where he had been awarded the Croix de Guerre and had lived life like a bachelor, domestic life with Polly and the two children was a letdown, and he took up drinking heavily again.
 In the spring of 1922, in an attempt to dry out.
 Dick was committed to a sanitarium again.

 Polly found after the war that Dick had only three real interests, all acquired at Harvard: to play, to drink, and to turn out, at any hour, to chase fire engines.
 Peabody even persuaded the fire chief to wire a fire alarm bell to his house.
 Polly's life was difficult during the war years, and when her husband returned home and resumed drinking, her commitment to her marriage was further weakened.
 Polly felt that her husband was a well-educated but undirected man and a reluctant father.